dung13890/laravel-env-create/README.md

 # **** Within Workspace ****
 $ docker-compose exec workspace bash
+# If you want to install laravel project with composer then you can to do follow to way below
+# inside workspace
+$ chmod +x install.sh && ./install.sh

 # **** Within Mysql ****
 $ docker-compose exec mysql bash